spotinst/help/src/docs/managed-instance/azure/getting-started/create-stateful-node.md

 ### Scheduling

-You can define actions to occur at specific times on the VM.
-You can shut down the VM and turn it back on with the same persisted resources (Storage & Network) at specific times.
+You can define actions that occur at specific times on the VM.
+For example, you can shut down the VM and turn it back on with the same persisted resources (Storage & Network) at specific times.
 This is done by defining the times in the Cron expressions.

-Click + Add Task, select an action type, and enter the times you want to define with Cron expressions.
+Click **+ Add Task**, select an action type, and enter the times you want to define with Cron expressions.

 <img src="/elastigroup/_media/azure-new-stateful-19.png" />